siberianfox/tinygwiki/Status-Reports.md

 	_ps | _ps1 | Position motor steps: mr.position_steps[motor]
 	_ns | _ns1 | Encoder steps: mr.encoder_steps[motor]
 	_es | _es1 | Encoder error in steps: &mr.encoder_error[motor]

+These will show up as JSON in status reports or can be invoked from the command line individually or in groups.
+Examples: `$_te` or `$_tex`